sokno/gtm-template/README.md

 ### 3. Tag Configuration - Choose Variables
 To create the variable in GTM, click on the Variables tab.
 #### Advertiser ID and Tracker Type
-- Create a `constant` type GTM variable with value as your Advertiser Id and give it a name e.g. AdvertiserID.
-Select this variable for Account Id field.
+- Create a `constant` type GTM variable with value as your Advertiser ID and give it a name e.g. AdvertiserID.
+Select this variable for Advertiser ID field.
 - Then select the Tracker Type from the drop down list.
 #### Data Layer Variables - Product(s), Order Id & Order Amount
 Create a data layer GTM variable.
 Input `orderID` defined in step 1 as `Data Layer Variable Name`.
 Select this variable for Order Id field.
 Follow this for other variables.